 The Women of Space

-Tis series of age-differentiated, lively, engaging and fact-packed workshops brings to life a few of the many women who have played such an important role in humanity’s journey to the stars: Mary Jackson (a mathematician with a planet-sized brain!), Margaret Hamilton (cosmic computer expert!), Valentina Tereshkova (the first woman in. space!), Helen Sharman (the UK’s first astronaut!) and Mae Jemison (the first ever black woman spacefarer!).
-Not to mention Laika – the world’s first Astro-dog!
+This series of age-differentiated, lively, engaging and fact-packed workshops brings to life a few of the many women who have played such an important role in humanity’s journey to the stars: Mary Jackson (a mathematician with a planet-sized brain!), Margaret Hamilton (cosmic computer expert!), Valentina Tereshkova (the first woman in. space!), Helen Sharman (the UK’s first astronaut!), Mae Jemison (the first ever black woman spacefarer!).
+Not to mention Laika – the world’s first Astro-dog! - and including a look at the work of British scientist Maggie Aderin-Pocock, who is using the science of space to help in the battle against climate change!

 “The pace and variety of activities kept all the pupils engaged – and the dramas brought science to life!”
 Runcorn All Saints Primary